22001064/AgileTeamDev/README.md

 The selected page is highlighted in blue for clear visibility.

-📸 Place an image here showing the sidebar menu active (like your screenshot showing "Timeline" selected)
+(Insert screenshot here showing the sidebar menu.)

 Top Navigation Bar
 The top bar provides quick access to: